Today I have decided to write about the safety of our kids in travel. Precisely we will talk in How to Travel with Car Seat in 2020?

 - Some car seat does not fit all vehicles or all seating locations.
 There are many thousands of combinations of vehicle makes, models, child restraint configurations, seat belt designs, and seat cushion shapes.
 The easiest way to determine whether the car seat is suitable for a particular seating position is to check for a tight installment.
-If the car seat cannot right installed, DO NOT use it.
-Consult vehicle owner’s manual, try a different seating location, or call the manufacturer.
+If the car seat cannot right be installed, DO NOT use it.
+Consult the vehicle owner’s manual, try a different seating location, or call the manufacturer.

 - According to statistics, children are safer when properly restrained in a rear seating position than in the forward-facing seating position.
 Generally, the center rear-facing is safest and should be used, if available.